gcosta22/Commodities-Prices-Study/README.md

+## Research Assignment

-## Research Assignment: The Effect of Commodities Prices on the British Pound Exchange Rate
+The Effect of Commodities Prices on the British Pound Exchange Rate